-I am currently a Research Fellow in the Interactive Intelligence Area at the Palo Alto Research Center (PARC), where I’ve been pursuing studies of human information interaction since 1991.
+I am currently a Research Fellow and Manager of the Interactive Intelligence Area at the Palo Alto Research Center (PARC), where I’ve been pursuing research and innovation in human information interaction since 1991.
 Before joining PARC, I was a Professor in the School of Education at UC Berkeley.
 I received my doctorate in cognitive psychology from Carnegie Mellon University in 1985.
 I received a B.Sc. in psychology and anthropology from Trent University.
 I have been elected as a Fellow of the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science, the National Academy of Education, and the ACM Computer-Human Interaction Academy.
 Please see my book titled “Information Foraging Theory: Adaptive Interaction with Information.”
 I’m currently an Associate Editor for Human Computer Interaction.

 Palo Alto Research Center